craigiansmith/craigiansmith.github.io/CV.md

 ### IT Coordinator @ Araluen Christian College <span class="year">(2016)</span>

-Work remotely with our IT team to provide IT support to a local school.
+In this role I worked remotely with our IT team to provide IT support to a local school.
+I kept a fleet of old and new laptops running by doing hardware repairs and system administration tasks.
+I also researched new IT products for the school and participated in staff meetings.

 - Windows Server 2008 Administration
 - Administer Windows 8 machines